 The key insight: Data brokers don't need to leak your SSN to enable identity theft.
 They provide the supporting infrastructure — the name, address, DOB, phone, and family connections — that makes stolen SSNs actionable.

-A typical data broker profile contains your full name, current and past addresses, phone numbers, email addresses, date of birth, known relatives, and sometimes employer information.
-This is more than enough to pass most identity verification checks.
+A typical data broker listing contains your full name, current and past addresses, phone numbers, email addresses, date of birth, known relatives, and sometimes employer information.
+That combination is more than enough to pass most identity verification checks.

-Financial institutions verify identity through a combination of data points.
-When someone applies for credit, they provide a name, date of birth, address, and SSN.
-The system checks whether those elements are consistent with known records.
-Data brokers effectively publish a cheat sheet: the exact combination of name, DOB, and address that the verification system expects to see.
+When someone applies for credit, the system checks whether their submitted name, date of birth, address, and SSN are consistent with known records.
+Data brokers effectively publish the cheat sheet: the exact combination of name, DOB, and address the verification system expects to see.

-A common misconception: Many people believe their information is only at risk if it's been part of a data breach.
-In reality, data brokers legally collect and sell the same information that breaches expose — your name, address, phone, DOB, and family connections — without any breach required.
+A common misconception: Many people assume their information is only at risk after a breach.
+But data brokers legally collect and publish the same details a breach exposes — your name, address, phone, date of birth, and family connections — without any breach required.
+No hack needed; it's already out there.

 On dark web marketplaces, complete identity packages are known as "fullz" — a full set of personal information sufficient to impersonate someone.
 A fullz record typically includes:

-These packages sell for between $10 and $50 per record, depending on the victim's credit score and the completeness of the data.
-What's remarkable is how much of a fullz record can be assembled entirely from data broker sites.
-The SSN and financial details typically come from data breaches, but everything else — the name, addresses, DOB, relatives, phone numbers — is available on people-search sites for free or for a few dollars.
+These packages sell for between $10 and $50 per record, depending on the target's credit score and the completeness of the data.
+What's striking is how much of a fullz record can be assembled from data broker sites alone.
+The SSN and financial details typically come from breaches, but everything else — the name, addresses, date of birth, relatives, phone numbers — is available on people-search sites for free or a few dollars.

-This means data brokers effectively subsidize the identity theft economy.
+Data brokers effectively subsidize the identity theft economy.
 By making personal data freely available, they reduce the cost and effort required to build a complete identity package.
-Even if a criminal only has a leaked SSN, data brokers fill in every other field they need.
+Even a criminal who only has a leaked SSN can fill in every other field they need from broker listings.

-Check your exposure free →The good news is that meaningful protection exists, and much of it is free.
-Here are the most effective steps you can take, roughly in order of impact.
+Check your exposure free →Meaningful protection exists.
+Here are the most effective steps, roughly in order of impact.

 A credit freeze is the single most effective defense against new-account identity theft.
 It prevents anyone — including you — from opening new credit accounts until you temporarily lift the freeze.
 It's free at all three bureaus (Equifax, Experian, TransUnion) and takes about ten minutes to set up.